-We'll take on board your comments and prepare another, revised version of the Neighbourhood Development Plan for submission to Herefordshire Council.
-It will then undergo a number of checks, including an independent Examination.
+The Neighbourhood Development Plan is now being submitted to Herefordshire Council.
+It will then undergo further consultation and an independent Examination.
 The final stage is a Parish referendum - a majority of those who vote need to agree with the Neighbourhood Development Plan for it to be finalised and come into use.
 It will then become the formal starting point for decisions on planning applications in the area, together with the complementary policies in Herefordshire Council's Local Plan.